Continental Airlines Flight 1404: Investigation

 The aircraft's black boxes (data and sound) were recovered from the wreckage in usable condition.
 The cockpit voice recorder did not reveal any apparent problem until 41 seconds after the aircraft's brakes were released, just before takeoff.
-At that point, a bumping or rattling sound can be heard, and the crew aborted the takeoff four seconds later.
+At that point, a bumping or rattling sound could be heard, and the crew aborted the takeoff four seconds later.
 Both recorders stopped working six seconds after that (before the plane came to a stop).
 At one point during the sequence, the plane's speed reached 119 kn.

-When interviewed, First officer Levang told investigators that he was unaware of any problem until the plane was traveling between 87 and 90 kn, when it moved away from the runway's centerline and made a "sudden left turn".
+When interviewed, First Officer Levang told investigators that he was unaware of any problem until the plane was traveling between 87 and 90 kn, when it moved away from the runway's centerline and made a "sudden left turn."
 He indicated that Captain Butler, who was too badly injured to interview with officials when the investigation began, was flying at the time.
-Both the captain and first officer had clean safety records when the crash occurred, and were experienced pilots.
+Both the captain and first officer had clean safety records when the crash occurred and were experienced pilots.